tytydraco/yessleep/out/My_husband_never_cared_for_spaghetti_but_lately_he_cant_stop_eating_it.md

 One night, when Jackson was down on another pasta coma, I snuck downstairs to his laptop.
 I've never been one to invade his privacy, but I can't bear to see him go on like this.
 I opened his laptop only to be met with a lock screen.
 He'd never needed one before, always the "I got nothin' to hide," kinda guy.
 I swallowed and tried my name, then my birthday, then his birthday.
 I typed in Teddy's for the last attempt and sure enough, it worked.

 His desktop was just filled with folders and documents, and his search history wasn't any better.
-Words like Pastafarianism and Flying Spaghetti Monster were littered throughout his history.
+Words like Pastafarianism and Flying Spaghetti Monster were littered throughout.
 He'd been on forums talking with other people who'd "found the light," and were looking to "disentangle themselves," I looked at the documents spread across his desktop, and it was more of the same.
 Manifestos and hymns all to this...
 Flying Spaghetti Monster.

 I shut his laptop and tried to stay quiet as I climbed back upstairs to bed.
 Jackson was still sound asleep, but I was wide awake for the rest of the night.